Edward the Black Prince: Spanish campaign (1365–1367)

 Among the prisoners was the French marshal Arnoul d'Audrehem, whom Edward had formerly taken prisoner at Poitiers and whom he had released on the condition that d'Audrehem give his word that he would not bear arms against the prince until his ransom was paid.
-When Edward saw him he reproached him bitterly and called him "liar and traitor".
+When Edward saw him, he called him a "liar and traitor".
 D'Audrehem denied that he was either, and Edward asked him whether he would submit to the judgment of a body of knights.
-To this d'Audrehem agreed, and Edward chose 12 knights—four English, four Gascons, and four Bretons—to judge between him and the marshal.
-After he had stated his case, d'Audrehem replied that he had not broken his word, for the army Edward led was not his own; he was merely in the pay of Peter.
+To this, d'Audrehem agreed, and Edward chose twelve knights—four English, four Gascons, and four Bretons—to judge between him and the marshal.
+After he had stated his case, d'Audrehem replied that he had not broken his word, as Edward's army not his own, but paid for by Peter.
 The knights considered that this view of Edward's position was sound and gave their verdict for d'Audrehem.

-On 5 April 1367, Edward and Peter marched to Burgos, where they celebrated Easter.
+On 5 April 1367, Edward and Peter marched to Burgos.
 Edward, however, did not take up his quarters in the city but camped outside the walls at the Monastery of Las Huelgas.
-Peter did not pay him any of the money he owed him, and Edward could get nothing from him except a solemn renewal of his bond of the previous 23 September, which he made on 2 May 1367 before the high altar of the Cathedral of Burgos.
+Peter did not pay him any of the money he owed him, and Edward could get nothing from him except a solemn renewal of his bond of the previous 23 September, which he made on 2 May 1367 before the high altar of the Burgos Cathedral.
 By this time, Edward began to suspect his ally of treachery.
 Peter had no intention of paying his debts, and when Edward demanded possession of Biscay, Peter told him that the Biscayans would not consent to be handed over to him.
-To get rid of his creditor, Peter told Edward that he could not get money at Burgos and persuaded Edward to take up his quarters at Valladolid while he went to Seville, whence he declared he would send the money he owed.
+To get rid of his creditor, Peter told Edward that he could not get money at Burgos, and persuaded Edward to lodge at Valladolid while he went to Seville, where he declared he would send the money he owed.

-Edward remained at Valladolid during some very hot weather, waiting in vain for his money.
-His army suffered so terribly from dysentery and other diseases that it is said that scarcely one Englishman out of five ever saw England again.
-Edward was seized with a sickness from which he never thoroughly recovered and which some said was caused by poison.
-Food and drink were scarce, and the free companies in his pay harried the surrounding country.
+Edward remained at Valladolid amid hot weather, waiting in vain for his money.
+His army suffered so terribly from dysentery and other diseases, that reportedly one out of five of them ever returned England.
+Edward came down with an illness, with may have been caused by poison, and which he never recovered from.
+Food and drink were scarce to the army, and the free companies in his pay sacked the surrounding area.

 Meanwhile, Henry made war upon Aquitaine, took Bagnères and wasted the country.
 Fearing that Charles of Navarre would not allow him to return through his dominions, Edward negotiated with King Peter IV of Aragon for a passage for his troops.
 Peter IV made a treaty with him, and when Charles of Navarre heard of it he agreed to allow Edward, the Duke of Lancaster, and some of their lords to pass through his country; so they returned through Roncesvalles and reached Bordeaux early in September 1367.